Blabby

 How much does it cost?

-- Fully free, no ads, no account required
+- Completely free, no ads, no tracking, no account required

-The app operates as a free utility with no monetization gates or ad-supported inventory.
+The app operates as a free, privacy-focused utility with no monetization gates or data collection mechanisms.

 Who Built It?